2023 English Open (snooker): Overview

 The event took place from 2 to 8 October 2023 at the Brentwood Centre in Brentwood, England.
-The fourth ranking event of the 2023–24 season, following the 2023 British Open and preceding the 2023 Wuhan Open, it was the first of four tournaments in the season's Home Nations Series and the third of eight events in the season's European Series.
+The fourth ranking event of the 2023–24 season, following the 2023 British Open and preceding the 2023 Wuhan Open, it was the first of four tournaments in the season's Home Nations Series and the fifth of eight events in the season's European Series.
 Mark Selby was the defending champion, having defeated Luca Brecel 9–6 in the 2022 final.